-The intensity smoothness viewed on white paper sheet at distance 5 cm from lamps.
+The intensity smoothness is viewed on the white paper sheet at a distance of 5 cm from lamps.

-The UV box is controlled by 8 bit microcontroller AT90s2313 from ATMEL.
+The UV box is controlled by an 8-bit microcontroller AT90s2313 from ATMEL.
 Circuit diagram is shown bellow:

-Control circuit is very simple.
+The control circuit is elementary.
 Buttons are connected directly to I/O pins through internal Pull-Up resistors.
-When button is pressed â€“ the â€œ0â€ level in port input is generated, which triggers an action.
+When the button is pressed â€“ the â€œ0â€ level in port input is generated, which triggers an action.

 Buttons MIN UP, MIN DOWN, SEC UP, SEC DOWN are used to select UV exposure Time.
 START is for starting Exposure and count down.
-LCD displays time remaining.
+LCDs time remaining.

-There is standard HD44780U LCD 6×2 characters used.
+There are standard HD44780U LCD 6×2 characters used.
 Lamps are controlled through 5V relays.

 There you can see some Pictures of PCB.

 UV lamps are connected in series of 2, and then ballasts are connected.
 The starter is connected to lamps in parallel.
 The Upper and lower covers of the box can be controlled separately by using a switch.
 In this circuit, you can also see power control for the microcontroller and relays.

 Other examples you can see in my ARM section.